singularsyntax/Orchid/plugins/OrchidJavadoc/README.md

 The OrchidJavadoc plugin integrates with the [Javadoc](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html) tool to embed class and package info from Java and Java source code directly in your Orchid site.
-Comment text is compiled as Markdown, and is also fully-searchable with the {{anchor('OrchidSearch plugin', 'Orchid Search') }}.
+Comment text is compiled as Markdown, and is also fully-searchable with the {{anchor('OrchidSearch plugin', 'OrchidSearch') }}.

 ## Demo